 The switch to the aluminum bed was fairly painless.
 I flipped the smooth-rod mounts "upside down" to raise the rods up and allow the carriage to clear the frame.
 Given the large thermal mass, the bed took about a half an hour to heat up to 80C.
-I stuffed the region between the heater and the aluminum build plate (bed) with a torn up cotton t-shirt and coated the heater PCB in thermal paste to help everything heat up faster.
+I stuffed the region between the heater and the aluminum build plate (bed) with a torn up cotton t-shirt.
 It certainly worked as I reach temp in about 10 mins and the bed does not need to be powered constantly to keep it there.

 I designed and printed out an extended y-endstop for this new bed.
 The reason being that the Prusa Mendel endstops were designed to work with a much smaller carriage foot print in addition to having more clearance between the smooth rods and the bottom of the y-carriage build plate.
 When I installed the new bed, the clearance dropped WAY down and the foot print increased which meant I needed to move the endstop from underneath the carriage to the side where it would not get in the way.
 You can find the files for that here: http://www.thingiverse.com/thing:1161643

 E3D Lite6 Hotend